-The Optics subsystem involves the three lenses.
+The optics subsystem involves the three lenses.
 Its goal is to provide the best focalisation for the smallest focal distance.
 The focalisation requirement is constrained by the pixel size of the photo detection system.
-Due to the wide angular field of view, it is necessary to combine 3 flat lenses of which the two external are of focusing Fresnel type for one of their side and the middle lens is purely dispersive to correct for chromatic aberrations.
+Due to the wide angular field of view, it is necessary to combine 3 flat lenses.
+External ones are focusing Fresnel type on a side and the middle lens is purely dispersive to correct chromatic aberrations.
 These lenses are manufactured in PMMA material [4].
 The ray tracing calculations including the temperature profile expected for flights in cold and warm cases provide a focal length of 1.62 m and a focal point spread width of the order of 2.6 mm, smaller than the pixel size.